Voyage of the Brooklyn Saints: Ship Brooklyn

-The Brooklyn was converted (Note: Brooklyn previously carried cargo and a limited number of passengers around the British Isles.
+The Brooklyn was converted from its prior role as a cargo ship to serve as a chartered passenger vessel.
+(Note: Brooklyn previously carried cargo and a limited number of passengers around the British Isles.
 The ship was involved in a fatal collision with the Mary Scott, Captain Sadler, on May 9, 1841, during a squall in the English Channel.
 According to the Liverpool Mercury, the Brooklyn struck the Mary Scott and eight men died as the smaller ship sank within minutes.
-Captain Abel W. Richardson reported Brooklyn lost her "bowsprit, cutwater, stem badly split, bows much injured; and at the time of the collision, and for 2 hours afterwards, I had strong fears of my ship springing a large leak suddenly, as in addition to the injury just sustained, her bowsprit was thrashing her bows sufficiently to cause great anxiety for the safety of the 195 souls on board; also the foremast was much endangered from the want of head stays.") from its prior role as a cargo ship to serve as a chartered passenger vessel.
-The fare for adults was set at $75 and half price for children.
+Captain Abel W. Richardson reported Brooklyn lost her "bowsprit, cutwater, stem badly split, bows much injured; and at the time of the collision, and for 2 hours afterwards, I had strong fears of my ship springing a large leak suddenly, as in addition to the injury just sustained, her bowsprit was thrashing her bows sufficiently to cause great anxiety for the safety of the 195 souls on board; also the foremast was much endangered from the want of head stays.")
+The fare was set at $75 for adults and half price for children.
 On the main deck, first class cabins stood next to the captain's cabin.
 The ship's galley topside was expanded to serve as many as 400 passengers at a time.
 A small shelter was provided for two milch cows, intended to supply the needs of the children.
 Pens were built for chickens and forty pigs.
 Passenger accommodations were added on the 'tween deck where the headroom was 5'6" – even less when ducking under deck-supporting timbers.
 Thirty-two "staterooms" with double bunks were built along the interior walls of the hull.
 It was customary for passengers to supply their own ticking and blankets.
 A long, narrow table, with edges raised to contain sliding objects, ran most of the length of the passenger deck.
-Meals, meetings, and daily schooling of the children were to take place in that "Hall."
+Meals, meetings, and daily schooling of the children were to take place in that "Hall".
 Two sets of galley stairs descended from the main deck.
 Extra ventilation and skylights were added to augment windsail air.
 At night the glimmer of two whale oil lamps lit the way for passengers to move around safely on the 'tween deck.
 Additional sleeping quarters in the form of hammocks were set up on the orlop in the hold for single men.